kristophercalpe/CS-3A/README.md

 BSCS 3A LiWANAG Social Media

-Duplicate your Vendor and node_modules folders from Laravel.
-Duplicate your dot (.) files from laravel.
+Duplicate your dot (.) files, Vendor and node_modules folders from Laravel.